Indonesian Archipelago consists of more than 16.000 islands among which, one of the most famous and the best known among foreigners, is Bali.

 Important – the tour cannot be organized by yourself.
 Your only option is going with an organized tour or eventually, getting a private guide and having your own private tour.

 That`s about all – Mt.
 Batur – sunrise trekking tour – do not miss it!
 Trust me!

-Cost → between 40 and 50 euros per person (if you book on internet the price is fixed, if you book in person (anywhere in Ubud) you can negotiate the price.
-In the price it is normally included: transport from and to the hotel, breakfast and also a lunch box that you will bring with you while trekking, lantern, guide.
+Cost → between 40 and 50 euros per person (if you book on internet the price is fix, if you book in person (anywhere in Ubud) you can negotiate the price.
+The price normally includes: transport from and to the hotel, breakfast and also a lunch box that you will bring with you while trekking, lantern, guide.

 Location → Mt.
 Batur

 Time for Visit → some 8-10 hours all together (from the pick up from the hotel until the drop of)

 This waterfall is located some 10km from Ubud center and you can reach it by public transport, renting a motorbike or hiring a car/motorbike to bring you there.